Cool Things To Do In Barcelona

 7. Create Your Own Cava

-Cava is, of course, the Spanish version of Champagne and during this zany activity you’ll take the train out to a 1,000 year old farm house in the Penedes wine region of Spain and bottle your own brew!
+Cava is, of course, the Spanish version of Champagne and during this unique activity you’ll take the train out to a 1,000 year old farm house in the Penedes wine region of Spain and bottle your own brew!
 You’ll taste three different varieties of the sparkling stuff and then ‘disgorge’ the bottle and apply your own custom made label, whilst learning a lot about Cava production in the process.
 The activity is great value at just €60 per person, with the option to add a full rustic lunch (€30).
 This is one of the most popular activities we’ve ever written about on Barcelona Life!
 Click the button for full details, or keep reading for more wine-related trips and tours, including city-based tastings.

 8. Learn Street Photography